Ichi075/Ichi075/README.md

 # Self-introduction
+I am a student in Japan.
 My favorite food is curry and sushi.

 My hobbies are Mahjong, VR and reading.

-I would like to develop a web application related to VR
 I want to be able to develop and deploy services related to VR.

 # Language
 I'm learning Python.
+I would also like to study Java Script, Type Script, and React.

 <p align="left">
   <img alt="Top Langs" height="150px" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Ithi075&layout=compact&theme=vue-dark" />